-There is a GP Service on Monday, Wednesday through to Friday on Home Island and on Tuesday on West Island.
+There is a GP Service on Monday, Tuesday, Thursday and Friday on Home Island and on Wednesday on West Island.
 An appointment is required as the hours that the Doctor is available can vary depending on the needs of each Island.

 There is a Community Nursing Service/Emergency Nursing Service available on West Island from Monday to Friday 8.00am until 4.00pm, and Home Island from 7.30am until 3.30pm.
 Nurses liaise with the GP as appropriate for advice regarding treatment.